andreavisani/andreavisani/README.md

 Familiar with Agile and Scrum methodologies.

 ## 🎓 Studies:
-I'm currently on level 4 of Computer Programming at Algonquin College ([take a look at my courses](https://www.algonquincollege.com/sat/program/computer-programming/#courses)).
+Computer Programming at Algonquin College ([take a look at my courses](https://www.algonquincollege.com/sat/program/computer-programming/#courses)).
-I'm proudly maintaining a GPA of 4.0 and have been nominated to the dean's list every semester.
+Gradiated with a GPA of 4.0.

 ## 📫 Contact Me:
 Feel free to reach out to me via email: